K. Shanmugam

-Kasiviswanathan Shanmugam (Note: காசிவிஸ்வநாதன் சண்முகம்) (born 26 March 1959), is a Singaporean politician and lawyer who has been serving as Coordinating Minister for National Security since 2025, Minister for Home Affairs since 2015 and Minister for Law from 2008 to 2025.
-A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Chong Pang division of Nee Soon Group Representation Constituency since 2011.
+Kasiviswanathan Shanmugam (Note: காசிவிஸ்வநாதன் சண்முகம்) (born 26 March 1959) is a Singaporean politician and lawyer who has been serving as Senior Minister since 2026, Coordinating Minister for National Security since 2025, and Minister for Home Affairs since 2015.
+He was the Minister for Law from 2008 to 2025.
+A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Chong Pang division since 1988—initially under the Sembawang Group Representation Constituency (GRC) before it became part of Nee Soon GRC in 2011.

 A lawyer by profession, Shanmugam made a name for himself in litigation, arbitration and insolvency cases before he entered politics.
-In 1998, at the age of 38, he was one of the youngest lawyers in Singapore to be appointed Senior Counsel.
+In 1998, at the age of 39, he was one of the youngest lawyers in Singapore to be appointed Senior Counsel.
 Along with Davinder Singh, he was known as one of the "twin titans of litigation" and a prominent figure in Singapore's legal circles.
 He has been recognized for his skills in cross-examination and has represented clients both for and against former prime ministers of Singapore in civil lawsuits.
 Over 100 of his cases have been reported in Singapore's law reports.

+Shanmugam joined politics in 1988 while being a praticising lawyer, before leaving in 2011 to serve in the cabinets of Lee Hsien Loong and later Lawrence Wong.
+On 27 July, he was appointed a Senior Minister in a cabinet reshuffle by Lawrence Wong.
+He is the first Senior Minister who has not previously served as Prime Minister or Deputy Prime Minister.

 Education

 Shanmugam was educated at Raffles Institution from 1972 to 1977.
 He went on to read law at the National University of Singapore's Faculty of Law and graduated in 1984.

-During his time in law school, Shanmugam earned several awards, book prizes and scholarships for being the top student from his first to third years and for academic merit (1982–1983).
+During his time in law school, Shanmugam received several awards, book prizes and scholarships for his academic performance from first to third years (1982–1983).
 He also won the Montrose Memorial Prize for Jurisprudence (1984).

-Shanmugam was awarded the Adrian Clarke Memorial Medal, the Leow Chia Heng Prize and the External Examiner's Prize (1984) for being the top law student of his graduating class and top student in the final-year examinations.
+Shanmugam received the Adrian Clarke Memorial Medal, the Leow Chia Heng Prize and the External Examiner's Prize (1984) as the top law student of his graduating class and in the final-year examinations.
 He also represented Singapore in the Philip C. Jessup International Law Moot Court Competition in 1984, in which his team won Runner-Up in the International Division.